jinlab-washu/Bio5488-Genomics/Assignments/A04/Assignment_A04.md

  ### 2.C

  Calculate the average CpG methylation level for each promoter-CGI and non-promoter-CGI.
+You will need to use bedtools intersect again.
 Save these files as `average_promoter_CGI_methylation.bed` and `average_non_promoter-CGI_methylation.bed` \(Hint: see your commands for part 1.A)

  Paste your commands for creating these files in your README.